pawco/vagrant-lamp/README.md

 Of course, you can change *somehost.dev* to whatever you like.

 ## Last but not least fun facts
-Some configuration options are in config.yml.
-There you can edit IP address of the box, hostname, mysql password etc
+Some configuration options are in *config.yml*.
+There you can edit IP address of the box, hostname, mysql password etc.

-If you want to execute specific mysql queries during provisioning, just add them into queries.sql file.
+If you want to execute specific mysql queries during provisioning, just add them into *queries.sql* file.
 That way you can easily add new non-root user, create database, grant access etc etc